opensourcecheemsburgers/RustyTube/README.md

 RustyTube is still in early development.
 There are things missing and stuff that I would like to add.

 - Desktop Integration
-- History Section
-- SponsorBlock API
+- Full SponsorBlock API Support
-- Return Youtube Dislike API
 - Full Playlist Support
-- Mobile UI (Significant donations/support required for this)
+- Mobile UI and Mobile App (Significant donations/support required for this)

 [website-url]: https://rustytube.rs